mrezabayat/iamsorush/content/posts/mpi-ping-pong.md

 image_v: /images/pingpong_v.webp
 thumbnail: /images/pingpong_tn.webp
 tags: ["MPI", "C++"]
-categories: "Diverse"
+categories: "Algorithms"
 summary: "I want to write an MPI ping pong program where two processes send a piece of data back and forth to each other."
 ---

 ## Goal

 I want to write an MPI ping pong program where two processes send a piece of data back and forth to each other.
 This is a good example to measure the latency and bandwidth of a cluster machine.
+Since, currently, the MPI for C is developing stronger than C++ (see [References](#references), I am wrapping MPI-C commands in C++ classes here.

 ## The ball